angular/angularfire/docs/firestore/collections.md

 **Why would you use it?** - When you just need a list of data.
 No document metadata is attached to the resulting array which makes it simple to render to a view.

-**When would you not use it?** - When you need a more complex data structure than an array or you need the `id` of each document to use data manipulation methods.
-This method assumes you either are saving the `id` to the document data or using a "readonly" approach.
+**When would you not use it?** - When you need a more complex data structure than an array.

 **Best practices** - Use this method to display data on a page.
 It's simple but effective.
 Use `.snapshotChanges()` once your needs become more complex.